-The righteousness of God’s Judgment.
-At the end of the seven trumpets, 11:17-18, the two elders praise god for his righteous judgment.
+The Righteousness of God’s Judgment.
+At the end of the seven trumpets, 11:17-18, the two elders praise God for his righteous judgment.

-“We give thanks to you, Lord God Almighty, the One who is and was, because you have taken your great power and have begun to reign.
-The nations were angry; and your wrath has come.
-The time has come for judging the dead, and for rewarding your servants the prophets and your saints and those who reverence your name, both small and great – and for destroying those who destroy the earth.”
+“We give thanks to you, Lord God Almighty, who is and who was, for you have taken your great power and begun to reign.
+The nations raged, but your wrath came, and the time for the dead to be judged, and for rewarding your servants, the prophets and saints, and those who fear your name, both small and great, and for destroying the destroyers of the earth.”

 God’s judgments are complete, accurate, and appropriate.
 God’s judgment will not be an embarrassment: it is his vindication, and therefore cause for praise.
 And though this may not make sense to us today, let alone feel comfortable, Revelation tells us that one day this will all make sense.
 And God’s goodness will be vindicated.

 God will triumph